webida/webida-restful-api/docs/WorkspaceApi.md

 Cancels executions, killing the spawned processes.
 To terminate all spawned processes, set execId to &#39;*&#39;.
 Requires proper access rights.
 Since killing a process usually takes a little bit long time, this api does not returns actual result but works in async manner.
 (So, client should listen to web socket channels for the processes).
-This operation Requires same access rights to exec().
+This operation Requires same access rights to execute operation.
+Server should reject to cancel any forground processes and processes is being killed or has exited already.

 ### Example
 ```javascript